akihirao/At_Reseq_sim/README.md

 # Simulation of DNA mutation events in <i>Arabidopsis thaliana</i>
-Bioinformatics pipeline for muntant simulation and validation of variant calling workflow
+Bioinformatics pipeline for muntant simulation and validation of variant calling workflow in resequences of <i>Arabidopsis thaliana</i>